 includes balancing food and wine, menu planning and record keeping, hygiene, speed-cuisine, quality control, "the Chef's night off".

-includes traveling with your employer, relocating the household, chauffeuring techniques, security, character building and much, much more.
+includes traveling with your employer, flower arranging, relocating the household, chauffeuring techniques, security, character building and much, much more.

 Every few days one student is appointed student head butler and one student is appointed assistant student head butler.
 Both are in charge of the group.
 As student head butler, a student is responsible for organizing all meals that day, organizing any field trip during that time, looking after guests, and managing the rest of the staff so that everyone knows what he or she needs to do.
 Role-playing is an important instrument we use in our training methods.
 It allows students an opportunity to know and understand what it is like to be in charge of a large staff and at the same time the staff will learn to work under a demanding supervisor.
 Every single day is a practical learning day.
 Events at school are real, with for instance real guests attending our Royal dinners (named that way because of the style of service).
 You will experience real events.
 Delivery people you have to deal with are real.
 Maintenance people are real.
 Problems you face as butler in a multi-million dollar private home are real.
 The demanding family you work for at the castle is real.
 On the evening of the graduation, and when you stand at the door receiving your friends and family, you will stand there with confidence, knowing that you have just finished a training program of unsurpassed quality.